Overwatch League’s Commissioner on Grand Finals and the Big Changes for Season 3

 He also teased that a Grand Finals could take place internationally in the near future, looking toward next year as “a good opportunity to change things up, geographically” from the first two Grand Finals that took place on the East Coast of the U.S.

 But before all that happens, the San Francisco Shock will face off against the Vancouver Titans at this year’s big event.
-Zedd, a vocal “Overwatch” fan and Grand Master-level player, will be on hand to perform, and Philadelphia native Questlove of The Roots will serve as the in-arena DJ.
+Zedd, a vocal “Overwatch” fan who reached the Grandmaster level last year, will be on hand to perform, and Philadelphia native Questlove of The Roots will serve as the in-arena DJ.
 While San Francisco Shock player and this year’s league MVP Jay “Sinatraa” Won predicted that the Shock would sweep the Titans 4-0, continuing a trend from playoffs, Vlastelica disagrees.

 “I don’t think it’s going to continue,” he said.
 “It’s going to be a great match that’s going to go the distance.”